Aim and Functions

 UK Course Measurement Website

 The Association maintains the UK Course Measurement website as the primary source of information on course measurement and certification in the UK.
 The website gives easy access to lists of measured courses and the location and contact details for measurers, and has sections giving general advice and information for race directors and runners.
 There is also an online theory training course for prospective measurers.
-For England and Wales, race directors can renew Certificates of Course Accuracy online.
-We hope that this facility will be extended to Scotland and Northern Ireland in the future.
+For England, Scotland and Wales, race directors can renew Certificates of Course Accuracy online.
+We hope that this facility will be extended to Northern Ireland in the future.